AdobeDocs/commerce-cloud-service.en/help/cloud-guide/release-notes/backward-incompatible-changes.md

       Alternatively, if you use `docker-compose` commands directly, run the `docker-compose run deploy cloud-post-deploy` command after the deploy command.

--  **Refreshing the database**–The Database container is now stored in a persistent Docker volume named `magento-db`.
+-  **Refreshing the database**–The Database container is now stored in the `magento-db` persistent Docker volume.
 When you refresh the Docker environment, the database is no longer deleted automatically.
 If needed, use one of the following commands to manually remove it.

    -  Remove the `magento-db` container: